LuigiVan01/Exploration_TargetLocalisation/README.md

    source /usr/share/gazebo/setup.sh
    ```

-5.

 ## Running Autopilot and Detection in Gazebo Simulations

 To run the Autopilot package:

-1. Launch Gazebo with your Turtlebot3 model (you can replace `turtlebot3_world.launch.py` with the appropriate launch file of the map you want to explore, this is located by default in: /metr4202_2024_team20/src):
+1. Launch a world file in Gazebo (the command given below assumes the "Turtlebot3 Simulation Package" has been installed, and will therefore depend on what gazebo models are installed on your system):
    ```
    ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py
    ```

-2. Launch Nav2 and SLAM Toolbox :
+2. In a new terminal tab or window, run navigation2 using Rviz, running slam and using the simulation clock:
    ```
    ros2 launch turtlebot3_navigation2 navigation2.launch.py use_sim_time:=True slam:=True
    ```

-3. Launch the Autopilot node:
+4. In a new terminal tab or window, run the Autopilot node:
    ```
-   ros2 launch metr4202_2024_team20 autopilot_launch.py
+   ros2 launch autopilot autopilot.py
    ```

-4. Launch the Aruco Detection node:
+5. In a new terminal tab or window, run the Aruco Detection node:
    ```
    ros2 launch metr4202_2024_team20 aruco_launch.py
    ```
-## Running Autopilot and Detection within Physical Environment
+## Running Autopilot and Detection within a Physical Environment

 To run the Autopilot package: